Chapter 15 Introduction to PowerPoint

 • Insert slide number: This is the middle box of the three buttons on the right side of the group.
 The user can add the slide number to the slide.

 • Insert a header & footer: When the user selects the Header & Footer button, the Header and Footer dialog box appears (Figure 16B).
 Click on either the Slide tab or the Notes and Handouts tab (Figure 16C).
 Complete the fields.
 If the date and time’s “Update automatically” is selected, this will change as the file changes.
-Once the fields are completed click Apply to All.
-The header & footers will be added to the slides.
+Once the fields are completed, click Apply to All.
+The header and footers will be added to the slides.
 (Notice: A footer can be added to the slide.
 Both a header and footer can be added to the notes and the handouts.)

 Image showing the text group options